Sam Hunt | Red Rocks Amphitheater

 Health Advisory | Be mindful of the altitude in Colorado if you’re traveling from a different climate.
 The thin air can cause you to lose your breath faster than normal if you’re not acclimated.
 This is very important as Red Rocks Amphitheater has dozens, if not hundreds of steps you will have to climb to get to your seat and back to the parking lot.
 Stay hydrated!
 Drink plenty of water leading up to your trip to Colorado to prevent dehydration.

-Travel Tips + Things to Do
+Travel Tips + Things to Do in Denver

 - Get there early and give yourself time to explore the venue and take photos.
 The park does open early in the morning if you want to explore before you get concert ready.
 Check the official site for park hours.